7 things to know before accepting a film shoot booking

 Luckily, marketplaces like Chupspace has built in a system that make safe, and protecting both parties during the booking.

 Connecting people to creative spaces

-Chupspace helps business owners monetise their spaces by the hour for meetings, events, production and anything else.
+Chupspace helps business owners monetise their spaces by the hour for meetings, events, and production.

 5. Getting permit from local community

 If the shooting involve public area, like roadside or outside your house compound, you should request the crew to show permit to shoot in those areas.
 No action needs to be taken if the shooting only involved scenes inside your compound, which is privately owned.

 If your space has JMB/MC, you need to seek approval from them before the shoot to avoid disturbance on shooting day.